-[10.3.16 These are my original journal entries from the Spring of 2004, a few months after my family and I had made final exit from the cult group I was involved with.
-I am putting it here because it belongs here, probably, being as how this site is supposed to chronicle the process of recovery from mind control, among other things.]
+[10.3.16 These are my original journal entries from the Spring of 2004, a few months after my family and I made final exit from the cult group we had been involved with.
+I am putting it here because it belongs here, probably, being as how this web log is supposed to chronicle the process of recovery from mind control, among other things.]

 I am trying to understand what the lies are, and who is lying to me, and what is God and what is the enemy.
 The lines are not clear.
 Of course, real Christianity is an ongoing communication and interaction between God and the born again believer on a personal, intimate level, and all impressions and communications between individuals must, by axiomatic spiritual law, be validated by what God has already and currently is revealing to the Christian.
 Somewhere along the line, that got messed up for me.